Bashirkazimi/Help-a-hematologist-out-Challenge/README.md

 A mean and standard deviation image was calculated from the resized images from the training+validation dataset (ACE-20 and MAT-19) for all the 3 channels.
 All images were then channelwise standardised with respect to the respective mean and standard deviation images before training the GAN.

 For training the classifier (Resnet18) , the images were geometrically augmented by Vertical and Horizontal Flipping.
-The RGB Intensity augmentation was done using Fancy_pca (https://github.com/pixelatedbrian/fortnight-furniture/blob/master/src/fancy_pca.py).
+The RGB Intensity augmentation was done using fancy_pca (https://github.com/pixelatedbrian/fortnight-furniture/blob/master/src/fancy_pca.py).
 The value for alpha_std used was 0.1 as proposed by the authors of the paper --> http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks.pdf